*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

-I get it why some people are skeptical about steam mops, but it makes house cleaning look like child’s play.
+I get why some people are sceptical about steam mops, but it makes house cleaning look like child’s play.
 It was effective, practical, and easy to use.
 And I forgot about the floor stains ever being there!

 But, how does a steam mop work?